Bundling a Workflow

 -

-If states, transitions, or any other property of the workflow objects are modified in the target account, updating the bundle will revert the changes back to what the source dictates.
+If you change states, transitions, or any other property of the workflow objects in the target account, updating the bundle will revert the changes back to what the source dictates.

 -

-If states or transitions are deleted in a target account, they will be re-added during a bundle update.
+If you delete states or transitions in a target account, they'll be re-added during a bundle update.

 -

-If you delete any state or transition in the source, but use them in the target, you cannot remove these states or transitions in the target account if the workflow is running in the target account and is currently referencing that state.
-Bundle creators should advise their customers to make these states or transitions inactive if they are no longer intended to be used.
+If you delete any state or transition in the source, but use them in the target, you can't remove these states or transitions in the target account if the workflow is running in the target account and is currently referencing that state.
+Bundle creators should advise their customers to make these states or transitions inactive if they're no longer needed.